smithlabcode/sperm-methylome-aging-wgbs/data/README.md

   correspond to transcriptional regulatory regions, promoters and enhancers (and maybe insulators).
 In sperm, the same seems to hold if we exclude the centromeres.

+- `centromeric_satellites_CHM13.bed` a 3-column bed format file
+  containing the centromeric satellites from the censat annotation available from UCSC for CHM13 v2.0, but with the exclusion of the "ct" elements.
+The intervals are collapsed/merged so there are 923 lines in the file, covering 240521368 bp.